QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Experiments

 \subsection{Main Results}

-Table~\ref{tab:csi300_results} reports the main results on the CSI 300 market over a four-year evaluation period.
-QuantaAlpha outperforms all baselines on both factor predictive power and strategy-level performance.
-Using GPT-5.2, QuantaAlpha achieves the best IC at 0.1501, delivers an ARR of 27.75\%, and maintains a low MDD of 7.98\%.
-From a real-world perspective, this performance indicates that the mined factors can support production trading under standard risk controls, rather than being artifacts of backtest noise.
-Similarly, we observe consistent gains across different base models, suggesting that the improvements are robust rather than model-specific.
+Table~\ref{tab:csi300_results} reports the main results on the CSI 300 market over a four-year evaluation period, and strategy-level results are computed from a factor pool of approximately 150 validated factors synthesized by the same downstream LightGBM model, rather than from a single best factor.
+For transparency regarding the search budget, we report computational cost and token consumption in Appendix~\ref{sec:computational_cost}.
+QuantaAlpha achieves the strongest overall performance across most factor predictive power and strategy-level performance.
+Using GPT-5.2, QuantaAlpha achieves the best IC at 0.0472, delivers an ARR of 4.68\%, and maintains a low MDD of 11.80\%.
+From an empirical perspective, these results suggest that the mined factors capture non-trivial predictive signals beyond simple backtest noise, although real-world deployment would require additional transaction-cost modeling, risk control, and live trading validation.
+We also observe broadly consistent gains across different base models, suggesting that the improvements are not tied to a single LLM backbone.
+The narrower gap between Claude-4.5-Sonnet and DeepSeek-V3.2 within QuantaAlpha (0.004 IC) is attributed to backbone-specific adaptation: Claude's longer feedback outputs reduce the number of prior trajectories fitting within the fixed context budget, and its mutations tend to be more local, whereas DeepSeek-V3.2 more frequently proposes larger exploratory jumps.

 Compared with RD-Agent, QuantaAlpha and AlphaAgent both incorporate generation-stage regularization, and this is reflected in stronger predictive power and strategy performance.
-Under GPT-5.2, QuantaAlpha improves IC by 0.0970 and ARR by 17.84\% relative to RD-Agent while reducing MDD by 6.84\%, suggesting that constraining hypothesis-to-factor construction with explicit intermediate representations and verification effectively reduces semantic drift and improves implementation reliability.
-Beyond these constraints, QuantaAlpha further improves upon AlphaAgent by 0.0535 IC and 12.21\% ARR while reducing MDD by 4.91\%, highlighting the added value of trajectory-centric self-evolution: mutation broadens exploration via mechanism-level variations, while crossover reuses validated trajectory segments and repair strategies, jointly increasing the yield and stability of high-quality factors under non-stationary market dynamics.
+Under GPT-5.2, QuantaAlpha improves IC by 0.0186 and ARR by 1.10\% relative to RD-Agent while reducing MDD by 4.96\%, suggesting that constraining hypothesis-to-factor construction with explicit intermediate representations and verification gates effectively reduces semantic drift and improves implementation reliability.
+Beyond these constraints, QuantaAlpha further improves upon AlphaAgent by 0.0125 IC and 3.57\% ARR while reducing MDD by 2.09\%, highlighting the added value of trajectory-centric self-evolution: mutation broadens exploration via mechanism-level variations, while crossover reuses validated trajectory segments and repair strategies, jointly increasing the yield and stability of high-quality factors under non-stationary market dynamics.